handshake-org/hsd/lib/migrations/migrations.md

   migrations must not start without user input.
 I believe we can stick to the similar pattern to walletdb and accept migration flag that will allow all migrations to run, otherwise throw an error.
-  I think having `--migration=bool` is good enough and is not necessary to specify version, as it does not make sense for users not to upgrade to the latest codebase if they are running one.
+  I think having `--chainMigrate=bool`/`--walletMigrate` is good enough and is not necessary to specify version, as it does not make sense for users not to upgrade to the latest codebase if they are running one.
 If they want to skip then they should probably downgrade -- hopefully this wont happen as it is a big security risk.

 ### Downsides